AVEVA/CONNECT-data-services-developer-docs/content/api-reference/sequential-data-store/sds-quantities.md

 ---

 # Quantities
 The REST APIs provide programmatic access to read and write SDS data.
 The APIs in this section interact with `Quantities`.
+For more information, see [Quantities](xref:unitsOfMeasure).

 ## `List Quantities`